BIRD FAMILIES OF THE WORLD

 The deletion is to follow Christidis & Boles (2008), and all updated global checklists, in merging the Australo–Papuan Butcherbirds and allies into the woodswallow family Artamidae.
 Behaviorally, woodswallows (genus Artamus) and the two peltops (Peltops) are distinctive sit-and-wait predators of flying insects, compared to the more corvid-like omnivores — characteristics that make them easily separable — but a series of studies have shown that together they are a strongly supported clade within the Corvoidae (summarized in Winkler et al. 2015).

-Net result: no change in total families from the 17th edition [still 260 extant families]
+Net result: one change in total families from the 18th edition [now 261 extant families]

 The newest Bird Families book [Winkler et al. 2015] had 243 families.
-My list in this edition has 260 families, 17 more than the Bird Families book: Skimmers [split by SACC, see above], Ground-Hornbills [also split by Clements, IOC], Elanin Kites (Starikov & Wink (2022), Old World Parrots & Lories [Psittaculidae; also split by Clements, IOC, AOU, SACC], Sharpbill [Oxyruncidae; split by SACC, Clements], Royal Flycatchers [split by AOU], Shrike-babblers and Silktails [both splits recommended by Jønsson et al. (2016) on evidence of ancient divergences], Erpornis, Bristle-flycatchers [Erythrocercidae; also split by IOC], White-crowned Shrikes (Fuchs et al. 2019), the Alcippe Fulvettas (Cai et al. 2019), Hylias, Wallcreeper [Tichodromidae; also split by Clements, IOC], Parrotbills & allies [Paradoxornithidae; also split by IOC and others], and Cinnamon Ibon (based on ancient divergence).
-In short, this list incorporates all of the extant families adopted by Clements, AOU, SACC, or IOC [except Bananaquit and/or Scrub Warbler].
+My list in this edition has 261 families, 18 more than the Bird Families book: Skimmers [split by SACC, see above], Ground-Hornbills [also split by Clements, IOC], Elanin Kites (Starikov & Wink 2022), Old World Parrots & Lories [Psittaculidae; also split by Clements, IOC, AOU, SACC], Sharpbill [Oxyruncidae; split by SACC, Clements], Royal Flycatchers [split by AOU], Shrike-babblers and Silktails [both splits recommended by Jønsson et al. (2016) on evidence of ancient divergences], Erpornis, "Bristle-flycatchers" [Erythrocercidae; also split by Clements and IOC] are now generally called Yellow Flycatchers, White-crowned Shrikes (Fuchs et al. 2019), the Alcippe Fulvettas (Cai et al. 2019), Hylias, Wallcreeper [Tichodromidae; also split by Clements, IOC], Parrotbills & allies [Paradoxornithidae; also split by IOC and others], Cinnamon Ibon (based on ancient divergence), and the newest, the Spotted Creepers.
+In short, this list incorporates all of the extant families adopted by Clements, AOU, SACC, or IOC [except Bananaquit].

 My listing is of extant bird families.
 The Mohoidae, an endemic family from Hawaii that included 5 species in genus Moho and one in genus Chaetoptila that had traditionally been considered honeyeaters in the Meliphagidae.
 Genetic evidence proved they were not honeyeaters, but that they were related to silky-flycatchers, waxwings, and other bombycillids.
 The Mohoidae is now extinct, so it is not possible to search for any of its members.
 The last remaining species was Kauai Oo, last proven alive in 1987, and now considered extinct.
 Thus, when comparing number of families between various list, it is important to use the list of extant families.
 Clements states this number explicitly; IOC apparently does not.